 All Faculty Fellow project resources are housed in the Center for Teaching and Learning Blackboard Learn course.
 You can request access to the course to view these resources.

-Applications for the 2019-2020 academic year will be accepted from all full-time Tenure Track and full-time Non-Tenure Track faculty members.
+Applications for the 2023-2024 academic year will be accepted from all full-time Tenure Track and full-time Non-Tenure Track faculty members.
 Application process will begin January, 2023.

-Applicants must submit a current vitae as well as a letter signed by her/his academic unit administrator (department chair, school director, college dean or regional campus dean) which indicates support for the faculty member’s application to the Center for Teaching and Learning at (email@example.com).
+Applicants must submit a letter or email signed by her/his academic unit administrator (department chair, school director, college dean or regional campus dean) which indicates support for the faculty member’s application to the Center for Teaching and Learning at (email@example.com).

-If selected, the faculty member will receive 3 hour workload equivalency for one semester to work in the center within their proposed leadership area.
+If selected, the faculty member will receive a 3-6 hour workload equivalency to work in the center within their proposed leadership area.
 The faculty member’s unit will receive funds to cover costs associated with workload reallocation.

 For more information or to discuss your application, please contact CTL director, Dr. Jennifer Marcinkiewicz at firstname.lastname@example.org.
 You may also contact the Center for Teaching and Learning at 330-672-2992 or email@example.com.